 Analysis of latest but not real-time data

 Process mining analyzes the latest data extracted from information systems but that still doesn’t guarantee the full picture of a company's current performance.
-The data from event logs are first derived at a point in time, cleaned, and only then are they analyzed, resulting in more “static” offline analytics.
-As an outcome, traditional process mining tools aren't able to notify about possible process deviations on an ongoing basis.
+The data from event logs are first derived at a point in time, cleaned, and only then are they analyzed.
+In this way, the mining process never gives fully real-time data.

 High initial costs